SabakiHQ/Sabaki/README.md

 <img src="logo.png" width="156" height="156">

-An elegant Go board and SGF editor for a more civilized age.
+An elegant Go/Baduk/Weiqi board and SGF editor for a more civilized age.
 [Download the latest release](https://github.com/yishn/Sabaki/releases) of Sabaki.

 ![Screenshot](screenshot.png)